hashicorp/design-system/website/docs/components/alert/partials/content/content.md

 #### Within compact Alerts

-We recommend using `secondary` [Inline Links](/components/link/inline) in the `compact` Alert to match the intended hierarchy of the component and when linking to multiple URLs.
+As `compact` Alerts don’t support a title or actions, use `secondary` [Inline Links](/components/link/inline) in the description of the component.
+This matches the intended hierarchy of the component relative to other Alert types and supports linking to multiple resources.

 <Hds::Alert @type="compact" @color="success" as |A|>
   <A.Description>